abbasmammadov/Artificial-Barber/README.md

 * Then our GUI automatically runs the ``face.py`` code, and performs face-alignment.
 * Check whether to use the "fast-inference" or the "Best Quality" option.
 Fast Inference runs lighter models to achieve results as fast as possible, compromising quality, whereas "Best Quality" ensures to yield best results, but takes relatively longer time to process.
-* If you see a success image, move to selecting the color and style of your choice
+* If you see a success message, move to selecting the color and style of your choice
   ##### Options Provided To choose your target color
   - You can choose either simple colors from the options in the "basic" category, or combination of colors from our "combo" option
-  - #### As an another option, we provided a color palette where you can select your desired customized color.
+  - #### As an another option, we provided a color palette where you can select your desired customized color with our novel idea.
   **Note**: Please make sure to check the "Use custom color" option to use this option.
   - Moreover using the "Custom color image" you can upload an image of your choice and our model converts to the hair color of that image